Note: This article refers to the Google Classroom API, which is not the same as Google Workspace for Education.

 Roster and Course Information

-The Google Classroom API allows developers to pull roster information for a specific class, including its list of teachers and students.
-The API can also retrieve the user profiles of the users in the course roster, which contains information such as the user's name, email address, and profile picture.
+The Google Classroom API allows developers to pull roster information for a specific class, including its list of educators and students.
+The API can also retrieve the user profiles in the course roster, which contains information such as the user's name, email address, and profile picture.
 Furthermore, when the user logs in via single sign-on (SSO), the API can recognize what organization (e.g. school) the user is coming from.

 Assignments, Submissions, and Grades